Cnnb01/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file shows the command that prints the current working directory
+This file shows the command that prints the current working directory: